Apacheta-Aguilucho volcanic complex: Geology

 Off the west coast of South America, the Nazca Plate subducts beneath the South America Plate in the Peru-Chile Trench.
 This subduction process is responsible for volcanism in the Central Andes, which occurs at distances of 250–300 km from the trench.
+There are about 200 volcanoes, including a dozen giant calderas.

 Two major fault systems are found close to Apacheta-Aguilucho.
 The first is the major regional Calama-Olacapato-El Toro fault, the second fault system runs from neighbouring Inacaliri volcano northwest of Apacheta-Aguilucho towards the southeast, where it forms the Pabellóncito graben; the volcanic complex is built within that graben and the eruption of Pabellón was influenced by the graben faults, which allowed magma to reach the surface.
-The Pabellóncito fault system was active during the Pliocene and Pleistocene; the activity of these regional fault systems appears to be a consequence of tectonic regime changes during the early Pleistocene, which drove extensional tectonics in the area, or of gravitational spreading of the crust under the weight of volcanoes in the area.
-Northwest of Apacheta-Aguilucho, the axis of the graben is buried beneath other volcanoes starting with Cerro del Azufre which form a northwest-southeast alignment known as Inacaliri lineament.
+The Pabellóncito fault system was active during the Pliocene until present-day, with seismic activity recorded in 2017 and 2020.
+The activity of these regional fault systems appears to be a consequence of tectonic regime changes during the early Pleistocene, which drove extensional tectonics in the area, or of gravitational spreading of the crust under the weight of volcanoes in the area.
+Northwest of Apacheta-Aguilucho, the axis of the graben is buried beneath other volcanoes starting with Cerro del Azufre which form a northwest–southeast alignment known as Inacaliri lineament.

 The basement beneath Apacheta-Aguilucho is of Eocene to Miocene age.
 It consists of various volcanic and sedimentary formations including eroded volcanoes, and it is in part covered by 7.5 million years old ignimbrites.